-Based on published psychology research on name impressions (scale: 0-100)
+Based on published psychology research on name impressions.
+Average is about 50; standout names can exceed 100.

 How masculine or feminine the name sounds to others.
 Lower scores = more feminine, higher = more masculine.

 Darwin is a name that inspires trust.
 It carries strong associations with integrity, loyalty, and dependability.
-With notably high morality (61/100) paired with strong success (56/100), Darwin creates a well-rounded first impression.
-The name scores lower in physical confidence (29/100), creating an interesting contrast with its stronger traits.
+With notably high morality (61 on the 0-100+ research scale) paired with strong success (56 on the 0-100+ research scale), Darwin creates a well-rounded first impression.
+The name scores lower in physical confidence (29 on the 0-100+ research scale), creating an interesting contrast with its stronger traits.

 Community perception ratings from BehindTheName survey data.
 Scale: 0 to 10.
 Based on 122 ratings.